A practical look at what's available and what each terminal does best.

 Cons: Electron-based (higher memory than native), newer project with a smaller community.

-Best for: Developers who want the fastest modern terminal with AI out of the box.
+Best for: Developers who want a modern terminal with AI out of the box.

 Warp is a Rust-based terminal with its own AI assistant, block-based command editing, and a polished interface.
 It arrived on Windows after establishing itself on macOS.

-Pros: Very fast (Rust + GPU rendering), good built-in AI, modern UX, active development.
+Pros: Rust-based with GPU rendering, good built-in AI, modern UX, active development.

 Cons: Requires account sign-up, collects telemetry, no SSH manager, no database connections, AI runs through Warp's servers.